 One downside to Pure Tung Oil is that it usually requires thinning with our Citrus Solvent for smooth application.
 Like the oil itself, however, the solvent has a natural formulation with no VOCs for food safety.
 For this reason, we offer Half & Half — a product that utilizes half Pure Tung Oil and half Citrus Solvent for easy finishing right out of the bottle.
 If you prefer a darker look, try our Dark Tung Oil or premixed Dark Half options.
 Keep in mind that this polymerizing finish takes between 7 and 10 days to partially cure and 15 to 30 days for a full cure when planning your charcuterie board projects.

 Linseed oil is often used to finish wood charcuterie boards, but though this finish has its benefits, it also has its downsides.
-Made from flax seeds, this finish comes in raw linseed oil and boiled linseed oil formats, so you need to be careful to choose the raw version for its food safety.
-Advantages to using linseed oil for your wooden boards include protection from scratches, dents and water plus a formulation that showcases wood grain in its best light.
+Made from flax seeds, this food-safe finish comes in raw linseed oil and boiled linseed oil formats, so you need to be careful to choose the raw version for its food safety.
+The advantages of using linseed oil for your wooden boards include protection from scratches, dents and water plus a formulation that showcases wood grain in its best light.
 Nontoxic and eco-friendly, this finish penetrates well and applies smoothly.

-The disadvantages of using raw linseed oil to finish wood charcuterie boards, however, outweigh the benefits.
+The disadvantages of using raw linseed oil to finish your food-safe cutting board, however, outweigh the benefits.
 Over time, this finish tends to darken, and it also tends to bleed out of wood pores during extreme changes in temperature and humidity.
-Additionally, linseed oil doesn’t provide the hard coat protection of Wood Wax or Pure Tung Oil, leaving your wooden boards vulnerable to water rings, staining when exposed to colored liquid and more severe knife marks, scratches and abrasions.
+Additionally, linseed oil doesn’t provide the hard coat protection of Wood Wax or Pure Tung Oil, leaving your wooden boards vulnerable to water rings, staining when exposed to colored liquid, and more severe knife marks, scratches, and abrasions.

 Food-grade mineral oil may seem like a good option when you want to know how to seal your wood charcuterie board, but it typically isn’t.
 The advantages of a mineral oil finish are its ready availability, smooth application and even flow.

-Mineral Oil disadvantages include lack of durability and scratch protection plus poor water resistance.
+Mineral oil disadvantages include lack of durability and scratch protection plus poor water resistance.
 Additionally, cutting boards treated with mineral oil may take on a dry, dusty look if you don’t maintain them often.
-Some woodworkers avoid a mineral oil finish, even though it’s food-safe, due to it deriving from petroleum distillates, which makes it a less environmentally friendly option than many other wood charcuterie board finishes, such as Linseed Oil, Hemp Oil, Pure Tung Oil, Wood Wax and Beeswax.
+Some woodworkers avoid a mineral oil finish, even though it’s food-safe, due to mineral oil deriving from petroleum distillates, which makes mineral oil a less environmentally friendly option than many other wood charcuterie board finishes, such as Linseed Oil, Hemp Oil, Pure Tung Oil, Wood Wax, and Beeswax.

 Maintaining Wood Charcuterie Boards

-To get the most use out of your wood charcuterie board after finishing it, you need to clean and maintain it properly.
-For example, baking soda sprinkled on, wet and wiped off can help remove stains, and a fresh lemon rubbed on the wood surface helps oxidize organic material left behind to remove smells and stains.
-A quick wipe-down from time to time with the finish you used on your wood charcuterie board helps keep it looking lustrous and brings it back to its original matte state.
+To get the most use out of your cutting board after finishing it, you need to clean and maintain it properly.
+For example, baking soda sprinkled on, wet, and wiped off can help remove stains, and a fresh lemon rubbed on the wood surface helps oxidize organic material left behind to remove smells and stains.
+A quick wipe-down from time to time with our new cutting board oil will helps keep it looking lustrous and brings it back to its original matte state.

 Keep in mind that cleaning solvents aren’t good choices for maintaining charcuterie boards as they can seep into the pores and spoil your finish plus leave behind noxious chemicals.
 Additionally, never use alcohol to clean your butcher block or cutting board as it dries out the wood surface and leaves the material vulnerable to drying and cracking.
 If you must sterilize your charcuterie board, use diluted bleach plus soap and water instead to help preserve the finish.

-Charcuterie boards bring elegance to everyday snacking and make it simple to impress guests, whether you’re having an impromptu gathering or a larger planned event.
-Part of the appeal of these platters is the visual design, making your board finish an important part of the ritual.
-Use this list to help when you want to know how to treat wood charcuterie boards the right way and maintain them over time.
+Unlike plastic boards, Charcuterie boards bring elegance to everyday snacking and make it simple to impress guests, whether you’re having an impromptu gathering or a larger planned event.
+Part of the appeal of these grain boards and wooden platters is the visual design, making your board finish an important part of the ritual.